Head of Department

 Assessment at Key Stage 4:

-In Design and Technology, there are 100 marks available for the Non-Exam Assessment which equates for 50% of the total marks.
+In year 11 Design and Technology students are assessed based on the NEA work they complete, there are 100 marks available for the Non-Exam Assessment which equates for 50% of the final grade.

 Students will undertake a substantial design and make task which will be assessed on: